Location: South-eastern Washington and north-western Idaho

 Average Annual Precipitation: 11-22 inches

-Lewis-Clark Valley is nicknamed the “banana belt” because of its temperate climate amid colder surrounding regions.
-This climate produces high quality tree fruit, such as peaches and apples, as well as exceptional wine and table grapes.
+The appellation is defined by steep canyons and low benchlands.
+The valley is often referred to as a “banana belt” because of its temperate climate amid colder surrounding regions.
+In addition to vinifera grapes, this climate produces high quality tree fruit, such as peaches and apples, as well as exceptional wine and table grapes.

 The appellation is directly below originating watersheds of the Palouse and Camas Prairies.
 The steep V-shaped valley allows for good drainage, providing frost protection and cool nighttime temperatures for acid retention and flavor development.
 Annual precipitation varies between 11-22 inches, enough that minimal irrigation is needed.